minecraft-linux/minecraft-linux.github.io/getting_started.rst

 - AppImageLauncher will ask you to integrate it, press yes
 - You can now start and update the Launcher directly from your startmenu

-`Other AppImages for x86_64, x86, armv7 hardfloat and armv8 are currently available here <https://github.com/ChristopherHX/linux-packaging-scripts/releases/latest>`__.

 Flatpak
 -------
-You can also install mcpelauncher via `Flatpak on Flathub <https://flathub.org/apps/details/io.mrarm.mcpelauncher>`__.
+You can also install mcpelauncher on Linux via `Flathub <https://flathub.org/apps/details/io.mrarm.mcpelauncher>`__.
 To install it, first `setup Flatpak <https://flatpak.org/setup/>`__ then run

 .. code:: bash